LockTech/cerberus/README.md

 To an application which depends upon Cerberus' functionality, the distinction between who carries what role is arbitrary: the application can `check` if an identity has been assigned an expected permission without knowing anything about the roles which that user has, or that roles exist at all.

+Roles cannot extend the permissions of another role.
+This choice was made as a [performance](https://www.ory.sh/keto/docs/next/performance) consideration, to limit the depth of `checks`.

+### Relation-tuples mocked

 > The following is not required to make use of Cerberus, but helps to provide an understanding of how Keto is put to use and how your permission-tuples are being used.
 >
 > Hopefully this illustrates how you can use Keto's features, such as [subject sets](https://www.ory.sh/keto/docs/next/concepts/subjects#subject-sets), to extend Cerberus'